Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 ### Establishment of development standards

-Establish development standards for the Programming Unit testing phase.
+Establish development standards for the Programming and Unit testing phase.
 Refer to the following documents.

 These are coding conventions that programmers must adhere to, to improve quality, productivity, and maintainability.